WhoeverIWannaBe/alx-system_engineering--devops/0x02-shell_redirections/README.md

 7-file : Create a named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text "Best school" and ending with a new line

 8-cwd_state: Prints the results of command " ls -la" in newly created or overwritten file ls_cwd_content

+9-duplicate_last_line : Duplicates the last line of the file "iacta"